NF1198/moria-timelapse/README.md

 ### Tips

-Filter results are limited by floating point rounding errors.
+Filter results depend on floating point rounding errors.
 Excessively high frame rates can result in an unstable image due to high gain in the image filter.
 Run moria with the `--verbose` option to reveal the gain used in the filter calculation.
 Gains of less than 20,000 should result in relativley stable filter operation.